idtx314/A/_projects/07-project-7.md

 </a>

 ###### Trajectory Parsing
-To maximize ease of use with Ahalya's existing data formats, the system can parse a variety of input types into a 3 dimensional, time dependent trajectory.
-This data is then translated into a GRBL compatible G-code file for execution on the X-Controller.
+To maximize ease of user input, the system can parse a variety of input types into a 3 dimensional, time dependent trajectory.
+This data is then translated into a Grbl compatible G-code file for execution on the X-Controller.
 ###### G-Code Sending
 The sending nodes communicate with the X-Controller through a serial over USB connection.
 After preparing the X-Carve for use, the sending node streams the G-Code file line by line and receives confirmations from the X-Controller.
 Streaming will continue until the trajectory ends or the time horizon has been exceeded.
 ###### Vision Processing
 The vision processing nodes use OpenCV, the Point Cloud Library, and the Octomap library to process sensor data from a Logitech C270 USB camera into a variety of output formats.
 These outputs are a three dimensional representation of how the experiment material has changed as a result of the end-effector following the input trajectory.
-Ahalya's trajectory generation software can use this information to alter the planned trajectory for future timesteps in order to better achieve the intended final outcome.
+Experimental trajectory generation software can use this information to alter the planned trajectory for future timesteps in order to better achieve the intended final outcome.